The Room: Plot

-Johnny is a successful banker who lives in a San Francisco townhouse with his fiancée Lisa, who has become dissatisfied with their relationship.
+Johnny is a successful banker who lives in a San Francisco townhouse with his fiancée Lisa, who has become disenchanted with their relationship.
 She seduces his best friend, Mark, and the two begin a secret affair.
-Meanwhile, Johnny, having overheard Lisa confessing her infidelity to her mother, Claudette, attaches a tape recorder to their phone in an attempt to identify her lover by recording their phone conversations.
+Having overheard Lisa confessing her infidelity to her mother, Johnny attaches a tape recorder to their phone in an attempt to identify her lover by recording their phone conversations.

-Denny, a neighbouring college student whom Johnny financially and emotionally supports, has a run-in with an armed drug dealer, Chris-R, but Johnny and Mark overpower and detain him.
-Denny also lusts after Lisa and confesses this to Johnny, who understands and encourages him to instead pursue one of his classmates.
-Johnny spirals into a mental haze and calls upon Peter – his and Mark's friend and a psychologist – for help.
-Mark also confides in Peter that he feels guilty about his affair.
-When Peter asks Mark if the affair is with Lisa, Mark attacks Peter and attempts to kill him, but they quickly reconcile.
+Johnny and Mark rescue Denny, a neighboring college student whom Johnny financially and emotionally supports, from a fight with an armed drug dealer, Chris-R. Denny confesses to Johnny that he lusts after Lisa, and though he sympathises with him, Johnny encourages him to pursue one of his classmates instead.

-At a surprise birthday party for Johnny, his friend Steven catches Lisa kissing Mark while the other guests are outside and confronts them about the affair.
-Johnny announces that he and Lisa are expecting a child, although Lisa later reveals she lied about it in order to cover up the truth about the affair.
-At the end of the evening, Lisa flaunts her affair in front of Johnny and Mark starts to attack him.
+When Lisa starts falsely claiming that Johnny has become physically abusive, Johnny becomes depressed and calls upon both Mark and his psychologist, Peter, for advice.
+Mark confides to Peter on the rooftop that he feels guilty about his affair.
+When Peter deduces that the affair is with Lisa, Mark suspends him over the roof's edge before relenting.

-After the party, Johnny locks himself in the bathroom in despair.
-When he leaves, he retrieves the cassette recorder that he attached to the phone and listens to an intimate call between Lisa and Mark.
-Outraged, Johnny berates Lisa for betraying him, prompting her to end their relationship permanently and live with Mark.
-Johnny then has an emotional breakdown, angrily destroying his apartment and committing suicide by shooting himself in the mouth.
+At a surprise birthday party for Johnny, Johnny's friend Steven catches Lisa and Mark kissing while the other guests are outside and chastises them.
+To distract Johnny, Lisa falsely announces that they are expecting a child.
+At the end of the evening, Lisa and Mark flaunt their affair, leading to a physical altercation between Mark and Johnny, which culminates in Johnny kicking everyone out.

-Hearing the commotion, Mark, Lisa and Denny rush up the stairs to find his dead body and the gun that he shot himself with in his hand.
-Mark blames Lisa for Johnny's death, admonishes her for her deceitful behaviour, and tells her to get out of his life.
-Denny tells Lisa and Mark to leave him with Johnny, and they step back to give him a moment, but ultimately, they all stay and comfort each other as the police arrive.
+Johnny locks himself in the bathroom and berates Lisa for betraying him, prompting her to call Mark.
+Johnny retrieves the cassette recorder that he attached to the phone and listens to the intimate call.
+He has a nervous breakdown, furiously destroying his apartment, and commits suicide by shooting himself in the mouth.
+Lisa tells Mark that they are finally free to be together, but he rejects her, angry over her manipulative behaviour towards Johnny.
+Together with Denny, they wait by Johnny's body for the police to arrive.